SaghiSarafi/urban_heat_landcover/scripts/README_scripts.md

 Table 5 (table_05_net_change_regression.py) runs a single regression with 7 predictors: the 5 LC-class net-change variables plus two boundary-sensitivity covariates (area ratio, perimeter-area ratio) computed from GHS-SMOD via GEE/03_boundary_covariates_ghsl_compactness.js.
 Baku City is excluded from this model — see that script's header comments for why.
-A handful of additional cities are excluded because they lack a usable area-ratio value (GHSL Urban Centre detection failed for these); the table's reported n reflects this.
+One city (Baku) is excluded due to a boundary data-quality issue, reducing the sample to 73 cities; three additional cities (Brasília, Hobart, National Capital District) lack a usable area-ratio value and are also excluded, giving a final sample of 70.
+The table's reported n reflects this.

 ## Setup
 pip install -r requirements.txt